Haivision/srt/docs/APISocketOptions.md

 others have their default values.
 For example, the configuration specified as `fec,cols:10` is `fec,rows:1,cols:10,arq:onreq,layout:even`.

-Examples for the builtin `fec` filter:
+Examples for the builtin `fec` filter (in "negotiated config" the parameters with default values are skipped):

 | Peer A               | Peer B      | Negotiated Config            | Result                   |
 |----------------------|-------------|------------------------------|--------------------------|